ARM-software/CMSIS-RTX/CMSIS/DoxyGen/src/tutorial.md

 \section rtos2_tutorial_thread_join Joinable Threads

 A new feature in CMSIS-RTOS2 is the ability to create threads in a 'joinable' state.
 This allows a thead to be created and executed as a standard thread.
-In addition, a second thread can join it by calling \b osThreadJoin().
+In addition, a second thread can join it by calling \ref osThreadJoin().
 This will cause the second thread to deschedule and remain in a waiting state until the thread which has been joined is terminated.
 This allows a temporary joinable thread to be created, which would acquire a block of memory from the global memory pool, this thread could perform some processing and then terminate, releasing the memory back to the memory pool.
 A joinable thread can be